-The banded coral shrimp (Tenopus hispidus) is also known as the banded cleaner shrimp.
+The banded coral shrimp (Tenopus hispidus) is also known as the banded cleaner shrimp and the Boxer Shrimp.
 They are shrimp-like decapod crustaceans belonging to the infraorder Stenopodidea.
 Their bright red and white coloration with their long antennae make an unusual and attractive sight.

 IN THE WILD